Conversion Inspection for Rental Properties

 What qualifies as a Conversion?

-- Single family homes – the property was owner occupied or has not been licensed for 12 months and is now going to be a rental
+- Single family homes – when the property was previously owner-occupied or has not been licensed for 12 months

-- Condominium or Townhouse units in buildings with 2-5 dwelling units – Buildings whose units have separate PID numbers and have not had a license in 12 months
+- Condominium or townhouse units in buildings with 2-5 dwelling units – Buildings whose units have separate property ID numbers and have not had a license in for 12 months

 - New construction with a Certificate of Occupancy in the past three years